grinnell-cs/csc151-images/_eboards/eboard35.md

 About the project
 -----------------

 Group project (size 1--4).
-We'll talk about group formation last.
+We'll talk about group formation later.

 Liberal arts project.
 Use your programming and image-making skills to help you better understand art.